alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

 ![](GDP_and_Future_Orientation_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

-We can see in this plot that there is a positive correlation between FOI and GPD per capita PPP value.
-And the relationship is statistially significant. (high t value and low p value)
+We can see in this plot that there is a positive correlation between FOI and GDP per capita PPP value.
+And the relationship is statistically significant. (high t value and low p value)

 One might be quick to conclude that countries that look towards the future caused them to be richer.
-However there are more than 1 possible explaination for the result.
-An alternative explaination could be that richer countries have more necessities taken care of and have the ability to look forward.
+However determining causality is much more complicated, there are more than 1 possible explanation for the result.
+An alternative explanation could be that richer countries have more necessities taken care of and have the ability to look forward.